PedCoelho/gather-town-scripts/README.md

 **v1 roadmap**

-- Include a button on the UI to hide / show the minimap - OK
+- Include a button on the UI to hide / show the minimap

 **v2 roadmap**

-- Consider the impact and usability of displaying other players on the minimap - OK
+- Consider the impact and usability of displaying other players on the minimap
 - Add debug function